paradoxicalsphere/Cardano-Improvement-Proposals/dao4web2/README.md

 ### Software Applications<a name="software"></a>

 In a DAO, decision-making power typically is associated with a token created on a blockchain.
 Tokens represent a form of resource allocation.
+A blockchain is a digital ledger used to track token resource allocation immutably.

 <!-- Discuss subnet and smart contract requirements of the solution as applicable to Arbitrum.
 Ask Jordan (Aragon)? -->